 - Close the terminal box cover and the amplifier cover.
-Screw each cover in tightly until it will not turn further. - Tighten the zero-adjustment cover mounting screw to secure the cover.
+Screw each cover in tightly until it will not turn further. - Tighten the zero-adjustment cover mounting screw to fix the cover in position.

-6.4 Connecting to the Field Wireless Network
+7.4 Connecting to the Field Wireless Network

-Preparation work prior to connecting to a Field Wireless Network
+Preparation work prior to connecting to a field wireless network

 This transmitter does not need to be connected with a physical wire.
 Instead of physical wiring, it is necessary to set the field wireless devices to communicate with before installing the transmitter.
 This procedure is called a provisioning.

 This transmitter supports provisioning via infrared communication using a provisioning device and can be securely connected to a network.
 If the provisioning information is not set, the transmitter cannot be connected to the field wireless network.